Home » Mechanical Engineering » Laser Beam Welding: Working, Types of Laser Used, Applications

 Laser Beam Welding: Working, Types of Laser Used, Applications

-In this article, you’ll learn what is laser beam welding how it is done with it’s working principle and types of laser used for this welding it’s applications and more.
+In this article, you’ll learn what is laser beam welding and how it is done.
+It’s working, principle, types, advantages, disadvantages, and application.

 The energy of a narrow laser beam is highly concentrated at 108-1010 W/cm2, so a weak weld pool is formed very rapidly (for about 10-6 sec).